October 10, 2017

 Dear Clients & Friends:

-Thanks for taking the time to read my rambling.
-If you have any questions please don’t hesitate to call.
+Thanks for taking the time to read my insight.
+If you have any questions or concerns please don’t hesitate to call.

 G. Pete Fields, CLU, ChFC